HenriqueGPinho/rest-countries-api/README.md

+# About

+Single page react app which shows and filters countries available in https://restcountries.eu RESTful API.
+This is a challenge found in https://www.frontendmentor.io/.
+You can see more details about the challenge below

 # Frontend Mentor - REST Countries API with color theme switcher

 ![Design preview for the REST Countries API with color theme switcher coding challenge](./design/desktop-preview.jpg)